Advance Your Research Efforts

 - Office of Technology Commercialization: One of the most comprehensive technology transfer programs among leading U.S. research universities, this office can help you with the process of transforming your intellectual property into an actual product or service.

-- Office of the Vice President for Research: You can turn to this university office for assistance in a number of areas—developing research and education proposals, identifying funding opportunities, connecting with the private sector, and understanding and complying with state and federal statutes and regulations.
+- Office of the Executive Vice President for Research and Partnerships: You can turn to this university office for assistance in a number of areas—developing research and education proposals, identifying funding opportunities, connecting with the private sector, and understanding and complying with state and federal statutes and regulations.

 - Purdue Research Park: With four sites across Indiana and more than 200 companies, the Purdue Research Park has served as an incubator for business ideas since 1961.